codesi-lang/codesi/README.md

-# Codesi: The Hinglish Programming Language
+# Codesi: The first of its kind Programming Language

 ![Codesi Logo Placeholder](assets/icon.ico)